PaymentKit.js

 Customer fields

 PaymentKit collects customer information to help with fraud prevention and compliance.
+All field values are passed as strings.
 The following fields are required for card payments:

 FieldDescription